saniya1010-oss/organic-reaction-transformer-cpu_based/README.md

 3. Explore how transformer-based models can predict organic reactions.

 ## Goal
-Designed for students to learn machine learning concepts without needing GPU power.
+Designed to learn machine learning concepts without needing high computational power.
 It's a work in progress, insights are appreciated.